adasMatt/todolistFlaskNginx0/readme.md

 # Dockerized to do list flask app with nginx
+Don't just blindly copy/paste these commands.
+Ask for Adam's and root passwords ;)

-With the correct Dockerfiles this set of commands will get the todolist app up and running
+With the correct Dockerfiles this set of commands will get the todolist app up and running.

 ## Network creation
 ```